TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/sea-level/readme.md

 <br>

 I have a theory: When you're struggling with ongoing pain, it's a kind of defence mechanism to deny that the pain is happening.
-I couldn't acknowledge the pain that I was experiencing, because then it would become unbearably real.
+I couldn't acknowledge the pain I was experiencing, because then it would become unbearably real.

 I realised how much I had convinced myself that nothing was wrong.
 But now that the pain was gone, I could feel the difference, and I felt so much better.